 The final report should incorporate changes I suggested on your phase 2 report.
 The final report should properly integrate all the pieces you have done.
-In addition, you can choose to explore other tools provided in Microsoft SQL Server to enhance your analysis.

-In the class presentation, you should describe the business problem you are addressing, the challenges you encountered, the design, the insights behind the queries, and the potential uses of the database.
+In the report as well as the class presentation, you should describe the business problem you are addressing, the challenges you encountered, the design, the insights behind the queries, and the potential uses of the database.